cschell/Who-Is-Alyx-Code/Readme.md

 The repository is organized into two main parts:

-1. **Data Preprocessing**: Scripts for preparing the Who is Alyx dataset for training.
-For details, see the [preprocessing README](path/to/preprocessing/README.md).
+1. **Data Preparation**: Scripts for preparing the Who is Alyx dataset for training.
+For details, see the [data preparation README](data_preparation/Readme.md).

 2. **Model Training**: Code for training and evaluating the CNN and GRU models.
-For details, see the [training README](path/to/training/README.md).
+For details, see the [training README](machine_learning/Readme.md).

 ## Citation